jayp/plivohelper-scala/README.md

                              to = "12125551234",
                              gateways = List("sofia/gateway/att/"),
                              answerUrl = (call: ActiveCall) => {
+                               // via the magic of Scala implicits, this
-                               // this anonymous function is converted to a
+                               // anonymous function is made in to a callback
-                               // callback URL with the magic of Scala
-                               // implicts; freeing developers from low-level
+                               // URL; freeing developers from HTTP plumbing Response(
-                               // HTTP plumbing
-                               Response(
                                  Speak("Hi.
 This is an automated call."),
                                  Wait(2),